MiguelMSandin/phylogeniesQuickStart/README.md

 Alternatively, you can type each one of the lines from the script that we called *phylo_mrBayes.sh* directly in the MrBayes prompt (except for the first line, which sets the autoclosing).

+And in this script you can find an example of a **BEAST** xml file:
+TO DO
+TO DO
+TO DO
+TO DO

 ### Using a parsimony approach

 The parsimony approach assumes that the minimum number of changes best explains phylogenetic relatedness.
 Due to the big simplification of the incredibly complex process that is evolution, this approach has been heavily critized and almost abandon.
 However I believe it is still very usefull to understand and know since it yields very good results when used as starting tree for both ML and BI approaches.
 Indeed, raxml-ng implements in its pipeline the use of parsimony to estimate the initial tree.